hadarsonego/vagrant_nginx_chef/README.md

 **nginx.conf**

 This is the main configuration file of the nginx, you can edit the "default" file under the directory "site-available" as well but i rather do all the configuration centralize via only one file and not 2.
-If you like to do this like me you will need to edit the "default" file under the directory "site-available" and commant all the line for them not to be read by the service, if you won't do this your nginx will return error that you have conflict between the files.
+If you like to do this like me you will need to edit the "default" file under the directory "site-available" and comment all the line for them not to be read by the service, if you won't do this your nginx will return error that you have conflict between the files.

 **What i configured**

-**all uder the http section**
+**all under the http section**

 ```
 http {